WTWO: News operation

 WTWO presently broadcasts 17 hours of locally produced newscasts each week (with three hours each weekday and one hour each on Saturdays and Sundays).
 Unlike most NBC affiliates in the Eastern Time Zone, the station does not air a 5 p.m. newscast; this is due to the fact that it produces one for sister station WAWV-TV, with channel 2 opting to run syndicated programming during the 5 p.m. timeslot.

 Newscasts on the station began when it debuted on September 1, 1965, under the title W-2 News.
 In early 1968, the station rebranded as "TV-2" (while retaining a hyphen for the branding of the station's calling, rendered as "W-TWO"); its evening newscasts were accordingly renamed Total News Tonight (the title was later amended to Total News at Twelve, when the station added a midday newscast at noon, and to Total News Today for the 6 p.m. newscast).
 The TV-2 News title was used in conjunction with the Total News brand from 1971 until January 1972, when the former became the full-time newscast branding.
-The station became the first station in the market to begin broadcasting its newscasts in color in 1971, with Johnny Palmer being appointed as anchor of WTWO's evening newscasts (Palmer remained with the station until he retired in 1992).
+The station became the first station in the market to begin broadcasting its newscasts in color in 1971, with Johnny Palmer being hired as anchor of WTWO's evening newscasts (Palmer remained with the station until he retired in 1992).
 In 1973, the station adopted the Eyewitness News format for its news programs, which remained in use by the station until 1994, when its newscasts were renamed NewsChannel 2 (which was amended to WTWO NewsChannel 2 after Nexstar bought channel 2 in 1997, and then revised as WTWO NewsChannel in 2007).

 The station debuted an hour-long news and talk program in September 1998, titled Live at Five.
 After WTWO entered into a joint sales agreement with Fox affiliate WBAK-TV, WTWO assumed production responsibilities for channel 38's half-hour primetime newscast at 10 p.m. on January 1, 2004, from WTHI (which had been producing the program since WBAK became the market's Fox affiliate in 1995), in addition to allowing the station to rebroadcast the 6 a.m. hour of channel 2's weekday morning newscast at 7 a.m.
 In May 2007, WTWO began using digital camera equipment for newsgathering purposes.
 In 2010, the station unveiled a new set for its newscasts, along with a new graphics and music package (using the "Look B" package originally developed by graphics firm NBC ArtWorks for NBC's owned-and-operated stations, along with Stephen Arnold Music's "The Rock" package); the station's news operation was also rebranded as NBC 2 News.